OSSEC HIDS Content Pack

 source_ip srcip

-user_name various This value is pulled from srcuser, dstuser, or extracted depending upon the OSSEC source message.
+user_name various This will either be pulled from srcuser, dstuser, or extracted depending upon the OSSEC source message.

 vendor_alert_severity_level rule.level